 Aromatherapy carrier oils offer a way to dilute essential oils for use on your skin.
 The most common type of carrier oil for essential oils are vegetable or nut oils.
 However, you can also use butters, such as cocoa or shea butter, or lotions or creams.
 Look for high-quality products, organic when possible.

-Most carrier oils can go rancid, some faster than others, so it's important to store them in a cool, dark place away from heat and moisture.
+The shelf life of carrier oils (also called base oils) vary depending on the type of oil.
+Most can go rancid, some faster than others, so it's important to store them in a cool, dark place away from heat and moisture.

 There is no one best carrier oil for essential oils.
-Choosing a carrier to use for applying essential oils to your skin depends on your skin type, allergies or sensitivities, and personal preferences.
+This list of carrier oils offers a starting point for choosing a carrier.
+The best oil for you to use when applying essential oils to your skin depends on your skin type, allergies or sensitivities, and personal preferences.

-Almond oil (Prunus dulcis) is a popular massage oil that's good for all types of skin.
-It contains linoleic acid and vitamin E and may help relieve itching and dryness.
+Almond oil (Prunus dulcis) as a carrier is popular in massage oils and other aromatherapy products.
+Almond oil contains linoleic acid and vitamin E, is good for all skin types, and may help relieve itching and dryness.
+This oil is likely not for you if you are allergic to almonds.

-Apricot kernel oil (Prunus armeniaca) is a light oil that's rich in vitamins A and E and in oleic acid.
-It has regenerating, toning, nourishing, and softening properties.
-It's particularly good for dry and mature skin.
+Apricot kernel oil (Prunus armeniaca) is a light oil that's rich in vitamins A and E and in oleic acid and makes a good substitute for almond oil.
+This oil has regenerating, toning, nourishing, and softening properties that are particularly useful for dry and mature skin and in eye creams and facial elixirs.

-Argan oil is made from the argan tree that grows primarily in Morocco.
-The oil contains vitamin E, which is good for skin.
-Commonly recommended for mature skin.
+Argan carrier oil is made from the argan tree that grows primarily in Morocco.
+The oil contains vitamin E, is good for all skin types, and commonly recommended for mature skin.

-Avocado oil is a rich oil that also contains vitamins E and D, beta carotene, and linoleic acid.
-This oil has powerful revitalizing and cell regenerative activity, according to The Aromatherapy Companion, and is recommended for dry, mature, fragile and postmenopausal skin.
+Avocado oil (Persea americana) is rich in vitamins E and D, beta carotene, and linoleic acid.
+Avocado oil as a carrier has powerful revitalizing and cell regenerative activity, according to The Aromatherapy Companion.
+This emollient oil is recommended for dry, mature, fragile, depleted, and postmenopausal skin.

 Borage oil (Borago officinalis), black currant seed oil, and evening primrose oil (Oenothera biennis) are high in the fatty acid GLA, which helps keep skin healthy and repair sun damage.
-These oils are particularly good for dry, mature, and aging skin, but they have a short shelf life.
+These oils are particularly good for dry, sensitive, inflamed, or mature skin, but have a short shelf life and should generally be combined with another carrier oil.

-Castor oil is too thick to make a good massage oil but works well in making lip balms and other cream products because it creates a protective barrier on the skin.
-Castor is also good for brittle nails.
+Castor oil as a carrier oil is too thick for use in massage oils but works well in making lip balms and other cream products because it creates a protective barrier on the skin.
+Castor oil is also good for brittle nails and softening rough, dry heels, knees, and elbows and patches of eczema and psoriasis.

-Cocoa butter contains vitamin E and other vitamins and minerals and it nourishing and softening.
+Cocoa butter contains vitamin E and other vitamins and minerals and is nourishing and softening.
+Butters give a thick consistency to lotions, creams, body butters, balms, and salves.
 Other butters you can use as aromatherapy carrier oils include shea butter and mango butter.

-Grapeseed oil is a light aromatherapy carrier oil that absorbs quickly and is good for all skin types.
-It tightens and tones skin.
+Grapeseed oil is a light aromatherapy carrier oil that absorbs quickly and is safe for all skin types, particularly oily and combination skin.

-Hazelnut oil is good for oily skin and helping get rid of blackheads.
+Hazelnut oil (Corylus avellana) has astringent properties and works well for oily or combination skin and helps get rid of blackheads.

 Jojoba oil (Simmondsia sinensis) is good for all skin types and especially useful for dry skin, psoriasis, eczema, sunburn, and arthritis.
 This oil is also good for hair, and it's recommended for making products to prevent hair loss.
 Another advantage of jojoba is that it doesn't go rancid like most vegetable oils because it's a wax, not an oil.

-Macadamia nut oil (Macadamia ternifolia) is a light, regenerative oil that's good for most skin types.
-It may help heal minor skin irritations.
+Macadamia nut oil (Macadamia ternifolia) is a light, regenerative oil that's good for most skin types, especially mature and environmentally damaged skin.
+The oil may help heal minor skin irritations.

 Meadowfoam oil (Limnanthes alba) is extremely emollient and deeply penetrating but not greasy.
 The oil is stable and almost odorless and can extend the shelf life of blends.
 Avoid the filtered cold-pressed version of the oil, as it has a strong odor.

-Neem oil (Azadirachta indica) is cold-pressed from the plant's seeds.
+Neem oil (Azadirachta indica) is a thick oil cold-pressed from the plant's seeds.
 It's suitable for sensitive and allergic skin and helpful in healing a variety of skin disorders.
 But the oil is typically only used in small amounts in blends due to its scent.

-Olive oil promotes a smooth, radiant complexion and helps maintain skin elasticity.
+Olive oil as carrier oil promotes a smooth, radiant complexion and helps maintain skin elasticity.

 Pomegranate oil (Punica granatum) soothes skin inflammation and supports cellular regeneration, according to The Aromatherapy Companion.
 The oil is great for prematurely aging or sun-damaged skin.

 Rosehip seed oil (Rosa mosqueta) is highly regenerating and healing.
-It's good for most skin types, especially for scarring, stretch marks, wrinkles, and pigmentation spots, and for damaged hair.
+Rosehip oil carrier oil is good for most skin types, especially for scarring, stretch marks, wrinkles, and pigmentation spots, and for damaged hair.

 Sea buckthorn oil (Hippophae rhamnoides) reduces inflammation and supports skin and wound healing, according to The Aromatherapy Companion.
 However, the oil's orange color can stain clothing.

-Sesame oil (not toasted sesame, which has a strong aroma) is a light oil that's soothing and softening.
+Sesame seed oil (Sesamum indicum) is a light oil that's soothing and softening.
 Highly valued in ayurvedic aromatherapy, sesame oil strengthens the resiliency of the skin's barrier function, according to The Aromatherapy Companion.
+(Do not use toasted sesame, which has a strong aroma.)

 Sunflower oil (use only cold-pressed ones, which are typically organic) moisturizes and softens skin.
-It's useful for acne, bruises, hemorrhoids, and sinusitis.
+This oil deeply nourishes all skin types except oily and is useful for acne, bruises, hemorrhoids, and sinusitis.

 Tamanu oil (Calophyllum inophyllum) is cold-pressed from the nuts of the tree.
 The oil has skin-nourishing properties and may help relieve various skin conditions, including eczema, psoriasis, and acne.